Analysis of the structural complexity of Crab Nebula observed at radio frequency using a multifractal approach: Acknowledgements

 \section{Acknowledgements}

-We thank Wei-Xing Zhou for providing the 2D-MFDFA code for our multifractal analysis and for helpful discussion.
-ALC acknowledges support from the Indian Institute of Astrophysics (IIA), Bengaluru to visit the institute where a major part of this work was carried out.
-ALC also acknowledges the Department of Science and Technology (DST), Government of India, for providing financial support (Order No: \texttt{DST/INSPIRE Fellowship/2018/IF180043}) under the INSPIRE program.
+We thank Prof. Wei-Xing Zhou for providing the 2D-MFDFA code for our multifractal analysis.
+ALC acknowledges financial support from the Indian Institute of Astrophysics (Bengaluru), the Department of Science and Technology Government of India (Order No: \texttt{DST/INSPIRE Fellowship/2018/IF180043}), the APCTP (YST program) through the Science and Technology Promotion Fund and Lottery Fund of the Korean Government and the Korean Local governments-Gyeongsangbuk-do Province and Pohang city.
 The work of PC~is supported by the Science and Engineering Research Board of the Department of Science and Technology, India, under the \texttt{MATRICS} scheme, bearing project reference no \texttt{MTR/2018/000896}.
-RKBS acknowledges the support from the Science and Engineering Research Board of the Department of Science and Technology, Government of India, under the \texttt{MATRICS} scheme, bearing project reference no \texttt{MTR/2021/000766}.
-PK acknowledges the support of the Department of Atomic Energy, Government of India, under the project {\tt 12-R\&D-TFR-5.02-0700}.
+RKBS acknowledges funding from the Science and Engineering Research Board of the Department of Science and Technology, Government of India, under the \texttt{MATRICS} scheme, bearing project reference no \texttt{MTR/2021/000766}.
+PK acknowledges funding from the Department of Atomic Energy, Government of India, under the project {\tt 12-R\&D-TFR-5.02-0700}.